CityOfDetroit/base-unit-tools/README.md

 ### Routing

-App/URL routing is primarilly controlled in `src/App.js`, with `react-router-dom`.
+App/URL routing is primarily controlled in `src/App.js`, with `react-router-dom`.

 There is a route for each tool which renders that tool.